SuarezLuis/open-in-click-up/readme.md

 # 📂 ✨ Open-CU
-Open up your clickup ticket from the command-line on Mac and Windows
+Open up your [ClickUp](https://clickup.com/) ticket from the command-line on Mac and Windows

 ### 🛠️ Installation
 `npm i -g open-cu`